yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 All course staff members and enrolled students can add posts, reponses, and comments, and view all of the posts, responses, and comments made by the others.
-Discussion threads are saved as part of the course.
+Discussion threads are saved as part of the course history.

 .. _Organizing_discussions: